RC890330/Crowdfunding_ETL/README.md

 **Navigation**
 1) Main code is in ETL_Mini_Project_Bhanot_Chuang.ipynb
+2) The schemas is in Crowdfunding_ETL_DB_Schema.sql
+3) The ERD is in ERD.pgn
-2) Output folder contains CSV files of all transformed data.
+4) Output folder contains CSV files of all transformed data.
-3) Resources folder contains CSV file used for data extraction and transformation.
+5) Resources folder contains CSV file used for data extraction and transformation.